clausehound/clausehound-blog/content/blog/blog-bite-how-can-a-shareholders-agreement-help-a-start-up-company-and-what-situations-could-potentially-arise-that-could-be-navigated-through-a-shareholders-agreement/index.md

 author: alina@clausehound.com
 tags: ["Shareholders Agreement","Non-competition","Mondaq","Learn","Canada (General)"]
 date: 2014-11-23 00:00:00
-description: "This article posted on our partner site Mondaq.com discusses the use of a shareholders' agreement to confront the challenges that arise when building a successful company.
-A properly drafted sharehol..."
+description: "This article posted on our partner site Mondaq.com discusses the use of a shareholders' agreement to confront the challenges that arise when building a successful company."
 ---

 [This article posted on our partner site Mondaq.com](http://www.mondaq.com/canada/x/355562/Shareholders/Foundations+For+Startup+Success+The+Shareholders+Agreement) discusses the use of a **shareholders' agreement** to confront the challenges that arise when building a successful company.